thenewdarling/CurseOfStrahd/Timeline.md

 - In the distance we can see the edge of the world of Barovia where the mists become impenetrably thick.
 - We find a horse in the road with a broken leg, its rider crushed by its fall.
 The horse belongs to a young woman named Arabelle who lives on the local farm.
 - The party lead their horses by foot up the thin hill to the abbey, and leave them with a stable hand for a few gold pieces, joining a queue to see the [[Abbot]].

+#### Downtime before Session 16

+- The party have a heart-to-heart on the walk.

 ### Session 16 begins